 Scotty came to WVU Tech from Clay, West Virginia to study history and government and be the first in his family to earn a college degree.
 While at Tech, he worked as a resident assistant and was a member of the Student Government Association and the Student Activities Board.

-Today, Scotty puts his skills to work with WVU Tech as an AmeriCorps VISTA, where he helps to manage community service volunteers and service-learning classes.
+After graduation, Scotty put his skills to work with WVU Tech as an AmeriCorps VISTA, where he helped to manage community service volunteers and service-learning classes.

 Graduates find career opportunities in law, government, civil service, U.S. historical offices, banking, insurance, journalism, archives and military service.
 The nation’s armed forces look favorably on history graduates among their officers.